iver-wharf/iver-wharf.github.io/docs/development/changelogs/writing-changelogs.md

 - We're using [SemVer 2.0.0](https://semver.org/) in all of our versioned repositories.
-You are expected to follow the SemVer 2.0.0 rules when potentionally bumping the version in the `CHANGELOG.md` file, and to understand what the difference is between a major, minor, and patch version bump is.
+You are expected to follow the SemVer 2.0.0 rules when potentially bumping the version in the `CHANGELOG.md` file, and to understand what the difference is between a major, minor, and patch version bump is.

 ## When to edit it

-Non-extensive list of scenarios:
+Non-exhaustive list of scenarios:

 - You've opened a new pull request towards one of our GitHub repositories.
-- You've found a typo or grammatic error in one of the changelog notes.
+- You've found a typo or grammatical error in one of the changelog notes.
 - You've identified a missing changelog note on an older version.
 - You wish to release the list of unreleased (WIP) changes.